-Oregon State University’s Small Farms Program provides information for small, commercial growers and small acreage landowners.
+- Oregon State University’s Small Farms Program provides information and assistance for small, commercial growers and small acreage landowners.

-Oregon Department of Agriculture’s Resource Guide: including resources on business plans, loan programs, grants, risk management/insurance, business education, and succession planning.
+- Oregon Department of Agriculture’s Resource Guide includes resources on business plans, loan programs, grants, risk management/insurance, business education, and succession planning.
 See also ODA’s New and Small Farmer Resources page contains information on trainings, business planning, loans, marketing, compliance, and more.

-National Sustainable Agriculture Information Service (formerly ATTRA): news, events and funding for sustainable agriculture, including Evaluating a Rural Enterprise.
+- National Sustainable Agriculture Information Service (formerly ATTRA): news, events and funding for sustainable agriculture, including Evaluating a Rural Enterprise.
 You can download information through Amazon’s Kindle.

-The USDA’s National Agricultural Library hosts the Alternative Farming Systems Information Center, which focuses on topics related to sustainable and alternative agricultural systems, crops and livestock.
+- USDA’s National Agricultural Library’s Alternative Farming Systems Information Center focuses on topics related to sustainable and alternative agricultural systems, crops and livestock.

 The State of Ag in Oregon

 - Oregon Agripedia: the Oregon Department of Agriculture’s guide to regulations and laws that apply to agriculture.

 - Great and Growing: People and Jobs in Oregon’s Agri-Cluster: from 1000 Friends of Oregon